fbpx

 It takes a lot of organisation and patience to arrange work experience, so try to start as early as you can.
 Remember that in the summer before you submit your UCAS application for Medical School, you will need to sit the UCAT and start writing your Personal Statement – so try not to leave all of your work experience until then because you will already be busy with other things to do.

 If you’re struggling to arrange work experience, make sure you look into volunteering and virtual work experience opportunities such as our Volunteering & Reflection Programme.
 Our partner InvestIN also runs a medicine summer school course where you get to experience medical work in a real hospital setting.
+We also offer work experience tutoring where you can speak to a medical student who’s been through it all, and get help with your applications.

 Work Experience Tips